-If you’re trying to grow traffic organically, you’re probably looking to use SEO to your advantage.
-So, when it comes to H1, H2, and H3 headings — just how helpful are they for SEO?
+Header tags will work significantly to your advantage if you want to grow traffic organically through SEO.
+When it comes to H1, H2, and H3 headings — just how helpful are they for SEO?
 While they may show mixed results in higher search engine ranking, these tags are highly valuable to your content.

 How to Use H1, H2, and H3 Tags for SEO

 To put it into perspective, think of your heading tags as ranks of duty.
 H1 tags are most important — then H2, and so forth.
 Each subheading will provide different information but relate to the main topic.
 You can use a series of short-tail and long-tail keywords, which search engines then pick up on.

 While proper heading tags don’t have a massive impact on SEO alone, they have many perks.
 The more direct your headings are, the better value you give to your readers.
 You want to make titles straightforward, and you need the content to deliver.

 It’s no secret that people get bored.
 When searching for a subject, they’re looking for direct answers.
 If you clog your writing with useless information — or you dance around a topic without getting to the point — they’ll likely move on.

 Breaking your content into smaller chunks with the appropriate subheadings will help your reader get the most out of your shared knowledge.

 These tags serve a dual purpose by enhancing user experience and search engine optimization.
 To users, they offer a sneak peek of the forthcoming content, much like chapter titles in a book.
 A quick scan of these tags provides a clear understanding of the content’s scope.

 For search engines like Google, header tags furnish vital context about your page’s subject matter and establish a hierarchical structure.
 It parallels the way chapters in a book organize the narrative.